Admission and Registration

 Prospective students may submit an application online through our website.
 There is no charge to submit an application and an application can be submitted year round.
 Computers allowing access to the college Web site are also available in the lobby of the Student Services Building, as well as other areas on campus.

-Once an application is submitted, the student will receive a “Welcome to Citrus College” e-mail which will include a student user ID and Personal Identification Number (PIN).
-The student will need the ID and PIN to register for classes, pay fees, and officially enroll at Citrus College.
+Once an application is submitted, the student will receive a “Welcome to Citrus College” e-mail which will include a student user ID and temporary password.
+The student will need the ID and password to register for classes, pay fees, and officially enroll at Citrus College.

 Credit students may register for noncredit courses; however, students interested in taking only noncredit courses should refer to the Noncredit and Community Education section of the catalog.